 For a free legal consultation with a traumatic brain injury lawyer serving Lafayette, call (337) 777-7777

-There are several issues that may surface when trying to prove that a brain injury exists or was the fault of another party.
+Several issues may surface when trying to prove that a brain injury exists or was another party’s fault.
+For example:

-As such, it is often extremely important for those suffering from a brain injury to retain legal help from an attorney who understands the extent of injuries that any form of TBI can cause.
-To that end, an experienced brain injury lawyer in Lafayette could have access to neurologists who can explain to the judge or jury why brain injury symptoms may not be immediately evident.
+As such, it may be important for those suffering from a brain injury to retain legal help from an attorney who understands the extent of injuries that TBIs can cause.
+To that end, one of our brain injury lawyers in Lafayette, Louisiana could have access to neurologists who can explain to the judge or jury why brain injury symptoms may not be immediately evident.

 Symptoms of Traumatic Brain Injuries

 The human brain is very delicate, and even minor trauma can lead to significant effects.
-If a person receives a brain injury, they should seek medical attention quickly to make sure there is no swelling, internal bleeding, pressure building up in the head.
+If a person receives a brain injury, they should seek medical attention quickly to ensure there is no swelling, internal bleeding, or pressure building up in the head.

 - Difficulty communicating